hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

 ---

 ## Conclusion
 So which are the best snowshoes for 2016?
 My preference goes towards a light snowshoe which has a good grip in the backcountry and in the mountains.
 I would probably choose the <a href="http://www.amazon.com/gp/product/B00LFJNHQ4/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00LFJNHQ4&linkCode=as2&tag=hikeve-20&linkId=YIDJETI36CMR7GF4" rel="nofollow" target="_blank">MSR Lightning Ascent</a>.
 The <a href="http://amzn.to/2ea20qB" target="_blank" rel="nofollow">MSR Revo Ascent 25</a> would be my second choice because of the additional weight.
 The advantage of the MSR Revo Ascent 25 over the MSR Lightning Ascent is that it is a bit more durable.
-MSR has provided us both snowshoes for testing.
 Previously, I also had the Tubbs Xpedition 25 which were also good snowshoes.
 However, I prefer the MSR because they are a bit lighter.

 ---